- For Kids

 Well overdue for his next degree, in 2002 Master Shackelford received his 3rd Dan from Grand Master Jhoon Rhee while training and instructing at the local Jhoon Rhee schools.

 Master Shackelford’s wife, Heather, is also a Black Belt, passing her test in November 2008 as one of the first Adult Black Belt students from the Arlington School.
-Mrs. Shackelford and Master Shackelford have two children, Braden (age 11) and Jenna (age 9).
-Jenna, after a successful “career” as an accomplished “Kneehigh Ninja,” is now enrolled in the Junior Program at the Arlington School.
-Braden has been taking classes for over half of his entire life and passed the test for his 1st Degree Black Belt in June 2010.
-At the age of 9, Braden became the youngest student from Jhoon Rhee Arlington to earn the rank of Black Belt… Just as his father was the youngest to earn his Black Belt at his Tae Kwon Do school in 1982.
+Mrs. Shackelford and Master Shackelford have two children, Braden and Jenna.
+They are both Black Belts continuing on their way to 2nd Degree.
+Braden has been taking classes for over half of his entire life and at the age of 9, became the youngest student from Jhoon Rhee Arlington to earn the rank of Black Belt… Just as his father was the youngest to earn his Black Belt at his Tae Kwon Do school in 1982.